 Accommodations and meals in the towns

 For the most part, we will stay in moderate to best-available accommodations, which are usually small hotels with 15 to 20 rooms of varying designs, rarely with gift shops.
 Outside Thimphu and Paro, “best available" might be very basic, sometimes without hot water (or any water, for that matter).
 These adjustments are, we think, part of learning about a new country.
 During the festival period, high demand for accommodations sometimes means we have to use alternative hotels; your cooperation and understanding in this matter is very much appreciated.

 Paro and Thimphu have a couple of international chain resorts with remarkably high prices.
 Our trips do not feature them, but we can book them for additional charges.

 Our guides are college-educated Bhutanese, proficient in English, and trained and licensed by local tourism authorities.
-Just as important, they are friendly and committed to deliver the best services.
+Just as important, they are friendly and committed to delivering the best services.

 Note on Itinerary